Previous Posts

 • Online Data Migration

-ORIGINALLY POSTED 1st July 2009 17,738 views on developerworks These days I’m spending more and more of my time with customers visiting Hursley wanting to hear about our smart planet initiatives, how we can help to make their infrastructure dynamic and of course most of my involvement in this is around presenting how and where [Read More]
+ORIGINALLY POSTED 1st July 2009 17,738 views on developerworks These days I’m spending more and more of my time with customers visiting Hursley wanting to hear about our smart planet initiatives, how we can help to make their infrastructure dynamic and of course most of my involvement in this is around presenting how and where SVC and storage virtualizaton fits in the bigger picture.
+The executive briefing center in Hursley has the added benefit that it can draw on the SVC development team based here, not to mention CICS, Messaging, Java, and Websphere.
+This is especially helpful when a customer… [Read More]

 Online Data Migration